hetznercloud/cli/docs/reference/manual/hcloud_load-balancer_add-target.md

       --ip string               Use the passed IP address as target --label-selector string   Label Selector
-      --server string           Name or ID of the server --use-private-ip          Determine if the Load Balancer should connect to the target via the network
+      --server string           Name or ID of the server --use-private-ip          Determine if the Load Balancer should connect to the target via the network (true, false)
 ```

 ### Options inherited from parent commands